wp-document-revisions/WP-Document-Revisions-Code-Cookbook/readme.md

 1. **Filetype Taxonomy** - Adds support to filter by filetype
 1. **Change Tracker** - Auto-generates and appends revision summaries for changes to taxonomies, title, and visibility'
 1. **Remove Workflow States** - Completely removes Workflow state taxonomy backend and UI
+1. **Revision Shortcode** - Code sample to demonstrate short code to list revisions
+1. **Change Tracker** - Auto-generates and appends revision summaries for changes to taxonomies, title, and visibility

+*See also*, the [full set up custom plugins used](chttps://github.com/benbalter/PCLJ-Members-Workspace) to power a peer reviewed scholarly publication's workflow.